conveyal/transit-data-dashboard/README.md

 ## Loading Data

 Data come from a variety of sources, mostly GTFS feeds and the [National Transit Database](http://ntdprogram.gov).
-GTFS feeds are processed into a JSON-based format by the tools in the [otp_gtfs](https://github.com/demory/otp_gtfs) project maintained by David Emory.
-Metro areas can be produced in one of a number of ways; the current methodology is to dissolve the boundaries between touching GTFS feeds and create metro areas that way.
+GTFS feeds come primarily from [GTFS Data Exchange](http://gtfs-data-exchange.com) and are processed and information about them is stored in a database.
+Metro areas come from NTD's UZAs, with geometries from the Census Bureau.
 That is described in more detail below.
 Though the data sets are linked in the database, it is generally not possible to find datasets that are pre-linked, more on that below as well.
 The general procedure is to load unlinked data and then link it after the load.
 For more of a tutorial format, see the DataLoading page on the wiki.

 ### Agencies